Be sure you understand the requirements for your VA benefits to ensure proper payment!

 - Students taking classes at another institution with the purpose of transferring credit back into Campbell University must obtain a visiting student letter from the Certifying Official to give to the visiting school and to their Veterans Affairs Office.

 - If you qualify for the Yellow Ribbon program, be sure you read and understand the requirements to participate.
-Active Duty personnel and their spouses are NOT eligible to participate in the Yellow Ribbon program.
+At this time, Active Duty personnel and their spouses are NOT eligible to participate in the Yellow Ribbon program.